 At the conclusion of the auction, executable bids submitted by suppliers translated to an 11.3% cost avoidance, when comparing the final winning bid to the highest bid received at the start of the event.
 While some of this cost reduction can certainly be attributed to market conditions, ENGIE Impact’s expertise facilitating the negotiation of a competitive rate at the appropriate time contributed to the success of the auction.
 The auction platform was timed right and executed well based on Amtrak’s large consumption load within this market.

-While cost avoidance figures for this auction are impressive, they only reveal part of the story, and are just one approach to ENGIE Impact’s Energy Supply Management solution.
+While cost avoidance figures for this auction are impressive, they only reveal part of the story and are just one approach to ENGIE Impact’s Energy Procurement Services.
 Supplier pricing may be good for as little as one day, and often only hours.
-Markets open late and close early, typically leaving a narrow window of time for decision makers to receive pricing, analyze options, and execute contracts.
+Markets open late and close early, typically leaving a narrow window of time for decision-makers to receive pricing, analyze options, and execute contracts.
 At Amtrak, contracts must also be vetted by executive level, legal and financial teams.
 ENGIE Impact takes the burden off internal staff by conducting the bid process and recommending optimal contract terms based on market conditions and Amtrak requirements.
 ENGIE Impact then analyzes and presents data-driven recommendations to Amtrak to execute same-day contracts.

 Because reverse auctions are typically planned six weeks in advance of the event, in some of Amtrak’s markets it’s more strategic for ENGIE Impact to conduct a traditional RFP, where it can leverage its day-to-day market timing expertise.
 Regardless of procurement strategy, the agile and proactive ENGIE Impact management process is based on the market, not the calendar.